Conducting a Linux Server Security Audit

 Manual auditing is very time consuming and prone to missing important details.
 Therefore we suggest to use Lynis to audit a system in a matter of minutes.
 After the audit it becomes quickly clear what areas need more focus, like the ones mentioned in this article.

-For companies and auditors we suggest to use the Lynis Enterprise Suite, a total solution to do continuous audits.
+For companies and auditors we suggest to use the Lynis Enterprise version, a total solution to do continuous audits.
 Besides the power of Lynis, it can also report on the most critical controls, provide a customized implementation plan (based on effort and risk) and do more in-depth audits with the use of additional plugins.

 Useful commands